The global and independent platform for the SAP community.

 Cost efficiency and legal certainty: The path to S/4 Hana leads via JiVS.

-Rose: Successful migration to S/4
+Successful migration to S/4: Rose

-The customer benefit: "We are solving two major tasks at once," says Michael Herrmann, Project Manager, Zur Rose Suisse .
-"For us, the crucial point was to achieve the cleansed transfer of data from the legacy systems to the new SAP and, at the same time, archiving in compliance with the law."
-(More details in the case study starting on page 58.)
+The customer benefit: "We are handling two major issues at once," noted Michael Herrmann, Project Manager, Zur Rose Suisse.
+"For us, the key point was to achieve both the post-cleaning handover of the data from the legacy systems and, simultaneously, archiving that complies with all relevant law."

 Conclusion